Canillas De Aceituno

 Most villages in the Axarquia have a municipal outdoor pool, Canillas de Aceituno is no exception.
 This large pool with incredible views down the valley towards the sea also has a baby shallow pool.

 There’s plenty of space to sunbathe and a bar which sells food and drinks.
-If you leave the village in the direction of Sedella the bar is on the roundabout just as you leave the houses behind.
+If you leave the village in the direction of Sedella the bar is on the roundabout just as you leave the village behind.
+It’s only open during the summer adn there is a small charge to enter.

 When to Visit